-Once AML is reached, BLM's objective under the action alternatives would be to maintain an approximately 60/40 male to female sex ratio in the Complex.
+Until a wild horse population of 150 animals is reached, BLM's objective under the action alternatives would be to maintain an approximately 60/40 male to female sex ratio in the Complex.
 The NAS (2013) report noted that sex ratio manipulations where herds have approximately 60% males and 40% females can expect lower annual growth rates, simply as a result of having a lower number of reproducing females.
+Once a population of 150 horses is reached, sex ratio manipulation would not be used as long as the population remains within AML.